rleiva/ArsMagna/README.md

 # Installation

 Download server.R and ui.R files and run them inside RStudio (Shiny extension is requrired).
 Please mind that you have to provide your own datasets.

+# Sample Dataset

 A sample dataset is provided as reference.
+The sample dataset allows to find interesting questions, or new research topics, in the areas of "Theoretical Computer Science", "Epistemology", or the combination of both.
+Please, select a Granularity Level of 4 in order to work with this dataset.